You can view the migration Custom Resources (CRs) and download logs to troubleshoot a failed migration.

 In the OpenShift Container Platform web console, navigate to Operators → Installed Operators.

 In the MigrationController tab, click migration-controller.

 In the YAML tab, update the following parameter value:

 |1||Valid units are

-If data verification fails when migrating a PV with the filesystem data copy method, the following error appears in the MigMigration Custom Resource (CR):
+If data verification fails when migrating a PV with the file system data copy method, the following error is displayed in the MigMigration Custom Resource (CR).

 status: conditions: - category: Warn durable: true lastTransitionTime: 2020-04-16T20:35:16Z message: There were verify errors found in 1 Restic volume restores.
 See restore `<registry-example-migration-rvwcm>` for details (1) status: "True" type: ResticVerifyErrors (2)